-The Foundation's investments consist of fixed income securities and equity securities.
+The Foundation's investments consist of certificate of deposits, fixed income securities, equity securities, and bonds.
 The Foundation's investments are generally publicly traded on national securities exchanges and have readily available quoted market values.
 Such investments are recorded at market value.
 Purchases and sales of securities are reflected on the trade dates.